martinchernyavskiy/Notes/CS/CS 544/Week1/Encoding and Evolution (ch.4).md

 ?
 - NICs can have internal and external IP, eg. Google Console
 	- *Firewall* can limit what traffic is allowed
 	- External IPs are *ephemeral*, meaning they change upon reboot.
-But can rent s
+But can rent static IPs that don't change

+## Port Numbers
+- Specify the process since computers may run multiple on the same network

+## Running a server on GC
+?
+- Use educational credits to set up a server and configure SSH keys
+- `python3 -m http.server -d ./A -b ???
+5400`